Categories

 Episodes

-I’m almost certain, however, that whenever the Deck 2 releases, we’ll still be waiting on Splinter Cell.
-Ubisoft, it’s been 3,716 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.
+What you will NOT find in the demo section or anywhere else for that matter is Splinter Cell.
+Ubisoft, it’s been 3,935 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.